influxdata/docs-v2/content/influxdb/v2.1/reference/internals/metrics.md

 ### Buckets total

-Number of total buckets on the server.
+Total number of buckets on the server.

 #### Example